Father Robert Dmitri

 Friends decided to purchase a statue of St. Peregrine for the Mount St.

-Mary’s Hospital Chapel in Lewiston, NY, where
+Mary’s Hospital Chapel in Lewiston, NY, where "Father Bob" was

 chaplain.
 The cost, between $9,000 and $15,000, proved to be prohibitive.
 So Father Jim Judge, one of the seven friends and former

 and accomplished artist, Peter Rentz carve the

 41-inch oak-stained white ash statue.

-family when their daughter, Diane was diagnosed with breast cancer at the age of 31.
+daughter, Diane, was diagnosed with breast cancer at the age of 31.
 After her

 passing, Diane’s mother, Tina decided to share this statue with other

 through their most difficult times.